 Believe it or not:

-As we interpret the events of our lives, we invent stories to explain them.
-As we do, we build a world view consistent with our experiences, good or bad.
+As we interpret the events of our lives, we invent stories to explain them as well.
+As we do that, we build a world view consistent with our experiences, good or bad.

-We make up or adopt “rules to live by”, like “Bad things happen to good people”, “I am smart”, “You have to be a backstabbing creep to get ahead”.
+We make up or adopt ‘rules to live by’, such as “Bad things happen to good people”; “I am smart”, “You have to be a backstabbing creep to get ahead”.
 These invented and recalled interpretations define the values we live by.
 Our resulting mental model of how the world works, resembles our experiences and actions of the past, not our intentions for the future.

 “What is impressed in the subconscious is expressed.”

 Over time, our expectations of the future can become quite limited by the scope of our personal history.
 These expectations can kill any hopes we have about the future.